wchen258/starter-hugo-academic/content/publication/mempol/index.md

 ---
-title: "Low-overhead Online Assessment of Timely Progress as a System Commodityt"
+title: "Low-overhead Online Assessment of Timely Progress as a System Commodity"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here